bipulkumar7/rtcampAssignment/README.md

-RTcampAssignment
+RTcampAssignment / Installing Wordpress on Nginx Server with MySQL server and PHP-5.
 ==================

 ## Introduction

-**This is a assignment for rtcamp Linux/Server/Network Admin.
-Which is right now underdevelopment phase.**
+**This is a assignment for rtcamp Linux/Server/Network Admin.**
 **This Script will install Nginx, MySQL-Server and PHP5 on your Ubuntu System and also configure latest Wordpress.**